Tropical Storm Hermine (2022): Meteorological history

 Modest water warmth and moderate wind shear produced by the trough north of the cyclone gave Hermine limited time to intensify before moving into an increasingly hostile environment on September 24.
 The shear pushed dry, dusty air from the Saharan Air Layer into Hermine's circulation, inhibiting any further organization.
 The storm's surface circulation became increasingly separated to the west-southwest of the primary convection.
 By 12:00 UTC, Hermine had degraded into a tropical depression with all its remaining convection situated far to the northeast over the Canary Islands.
 Sputtering convection remained during this time before the cyclone collapsed and degenerated into a remnant low around 00:00 UTC on September 25; it was situated about 470 mi west-southwest of the Canary Islands.
 The residual low continued toward the northeast before opening up into a trough by 06:00 UTC on September 26, marking its dissipation.

 The cyclone's formation northeast of Cabo Verde is unusual, with only a handful of recorded instances within the Atlantic hurricane database dating back to 1851.
 Hermine's particular track and effect in the Canary Islands is regarded as one without precedent according to the Institute of Oceanography and Global Change and the State Meteorological Agency.
 However, its relation to climate change could not be ascertained.
-Numeric modeling of climate change by the Climate Change Institute at the University of Maine indicate that environmental conditions would become increasingly hostile for tropical cyclones around the Canary Islands in a warming world.

 Preparations and impact

+Morocco

 Morocco's General Directorate of Meteorology issued warnings for heavy rain effective September 24 and 25.
 Rainfall was relatively light but proved beneficial to farmers starting their autumn crops.

 Offshore incidents

 Tracking close to West Africa, Hermine traversed part of the Atlantic Ocean known as the Canarian Route.
 This route is frequently used by migrants from several countries seeking to immigrate to the Canary Islands.
 Various media outlets attributed several incidents to the passage of Hermine; however, in the National Hurricane Center's post-storm report, no mention is made of these.
 An inflatable boat carrying 34 migrants from the Western Sahara set to sea around September 23.
 They soon encountered rough seas and all but one of the occupants died.
 The Miguel de Cervantes, operated by the Maritime Safety and Rescue Society, encountered the inflatable on October 1 about 278 km south of Gran Canaria, at which time they rescued the sole survivor and four bodies.
 The survivor suffered from hypothermia and was airlifted for medical assistance.
 Three other incidents occurred on September 24, necessitating the rescue of 104 people from two boats by the Maritime Safety and Rescue Society.
 On September 25, the Moroccan Navy rescued another 55 people stranded in rough seas.
 According to Salvamento Marítimo, several other boats left around the same time and have gone missing.
-The non-governmental organization Caminando Fronteras reported that 107 people were missing as of September 25.
+The non-governmental organization Colectivo Caminando Fronteras (lit.
+"Walking Borders Collective") reported that 107 people were missing as of September 25.